 Hyperbaric Oxygen Chambers: Is Oxygen Therapy Useful?

 What are the benefits and risks of using hyperbaric oxygen chambers?
-I understand that spending time in one provides many health benefits.
+Does this treatment heal diabetic wounds?

-Hyperbaric oxygen therapy (HBOT) involves breathing pure oxygen while in a sealed, pressurized chamber (up to 3 times normal atmospheric pressure).
-HBOT is used in conventional medicine for very specific reasons – to treat decompression sickness ("the bends," a painful and potentially dangerous condition experienced by divers who surface too quickly), and carbon monoxide poisoning, as well as to speed stroke recovery, and promote healing of complicated wounds, skin infections, and radiation burns.
+Hyperbaric oxygen therapy (HBOT) involves breathing pure oxygen while in a sealed, pressurized chamber with up to three times normal atmospheric pressure.
+HBOT is used in conventional medicine for very specific reasons – to treat decompression sickness (“the bends,” a painful and potentially dangerous condition experienced by divers who surface too quickly) and carbon monoxide poisoning, to hasten stroke recovery, and to promote healing of severe skin infections and radiation burns.
+Medicare has also approved it for treatment of diabetic wounds, although this use remains controversial and is not recommended by the American Diabetes Association.

 Tissues in the body require an adequate oxygen supply for normal functioning and even more to survive injury.
 HBOT increases the amount of oxygen the blood can carry, which raises or temporarily restores normal levels of blood gases and tissue function to promote healing and to fight infection.

 Most HBOT chambers accommodate one person, although larger ones can hold more than a dozen people at a time.
-In a single-person chamber, the patient lies on a table that slides into a clear plastic tube about seven feet long.
-The chamber is then closed and gradually pressured with oxygen.
-During the treatment session (from 30 minutes to two hours) you lie still, try to relax and breathe normally.
+During treatment sessions (from 30 minutes to 2 hours) you lie still, try to relax and breathe normally.
 At the end of the treatment, the chamber is gradually depressurized.

-Apart from its medically recommended uses, I’ve seen HBOT promoted as a cure for cancer, a treatment for chronic fatigue syndrome, a way to reduce allergy symptoms as well as a beneficial measure for persons with AIDS, arthritis, sports injuries, multiple sclerosis, autism, stroke, cerebral palsy, senility, cirrhosis, Lyme disease, and ulcers.
+Apart from its medically recommended uses, I’ve seen HBOT promoted as a cure for cancer, a treatment for chronic fatigue syndrome, and a way to reduce allergy symptoms, as well as a beneficial measure for persons with AIDS, arthritis, sports injuries, multiple sclerosis, autism, cerebral palsy, senility, cirrhosis, Lyme disease, and ulcers.
 I’ve seen no persuasive scientific evidence that HBOT can help patients with these conditions.
-Nor have I seen evidence that lying in an HBOT chamber provides any general or unspecified health benefits.
+Nor have I seen evidence that lying in an HBOT chamber provides any general health benefits.

 Andrew Weil, M.D.